dbuchwald/6502/Software/README.md

 **PLEASE NOTE:** Both the bootloader and sample programs will be built automatically when invoking `make all` directly in `Software` folder.

-Upon boot you will be prompted to connect to the PC via serial connection and press Enter key - either in termina window if keyboard is not connected, or on the keyboard otherwise.
+Upon boot you will be prompted to connect to the PC via serial connection and press Enter key - either in terminal window if keyboard is not connected, or on the keyboard otherwise.
 Connection details will be displayed on the LCD:

 - 19200 baud,
 - 8-bit, no parity, 1 stop bit,